Michigan Wolverines swimming and diving: Notable alumni

-Women's swimming
+Women's swimming and diving

 History

 The University of Michigan Women's Swimming program has been a varsity sport since 1974.
 The current coach is Mike Bottom, who took over in August 2012, when the men's and women's teams were combined.
 He took over the post from head coach Jim Richardson who had been head coach of the Women's swim team for 27 years.
 Richardson announced his retirement on May 16, 2012.
 His teams won 12 consecutive Big Ten Conference titles from 1987 to 1998.